 By Kingston Beach Dental

-They aim to motivate people to view oral health as an important area for attention, despite their overcrowded schedules and busy lifestyles.
+The aim is to motivate people to view oral health as an important area for attention, despite their overcrowded schedules and busy lifestyles.

-The experienced and gentle practitioners at Kingston Beach Dental encourage you to take a proactive and preventative approach to your oral health rather than waiting for a dental emergency.
+At Kingston Beach Dental, our caring team of experienced and gentle practitioners encourage you to take a proactive and preventative approach to your oral health rather than waiting for a dental emergency.

-Dr Martyn Sweet (practice principal), Dr Ram Pandey and Dr Emma Grubb consider regular preventative dental appointments as much of a priority as seeing the hairdresser or booking your car in for servicing.
+Kingston Beach Dental encourages you to make dental appointments as much of a priority as seeing your hairdresser or booking your car in for servicing.